 Many thanks to all the cool women for a great blue weekend together at Egnahemsfabriken on Tjörn and to Annika who invited me and in every way made sure that I had the best of conditions.
 See you again next summer!

 Photo of hand taken by Lena H Sahlin.

-Test printing with clay resist.
-Using wood blocks carved in India.
-New block printed fabrics in making… Hopefully some new fabrics by meter and kimonos!
-Love this part to do tryouts and find what’s best for every quality.
+Test printing with clay resist using our wood blocks carved in India.
+New block printed fabrics in making… some new fabrics by meter and kimonos!
+Love this part of the process to do tryouts and find what’s best for every quality.
 We are always sourcing organic fabrics and dyes with natural pigments and sustainable methods.
 In this case indigo.

 Thank you all participants for a wonderful blue indigo weekend together in our studio!

 Read more and buy your ticket at: www.billetto.se